Risk or reward: Knicks eye free agency after Porzingis trade

 The Knicks entered themselves into the free agency game Thursday when they dealt Porzingis to the Mavericks in a move that helped open nearly $70 million more in salary cap space.

-Failure can take years to overcome, and the Knicks know that as well as anyone.
+Failure could take years to overcome, and the Knicks know that as well as anyone.

 “That cap space don’t mean nothing unless they get guys ... because you’re going to have to sign somebody.
 And if you sign guys who aren’t superstars, who are just good players, it’s going to kill your franchise for the next 10-15 years,” Charles Barkley said Thursday night on TNT.

-Irving will be at Madison Square Garden on Friday when the Boston Celtics visit, and should get a delirious cheer from desperate Knicks fans.
+Irving was at Madison Square Garden on Friday when the Boston Celtics visited, and got a delirious cheer from desperate Knicks fans when starting lineups were announced.
 He’s one of the biggest prizes in the class of 2019, and after telling Celtics fans in the fall that he planned to re-sign there this summer, he may have left the door unlocked when he told reporters at shootaround to “Ask me July 1” if his plans had changed.

-The scene could be reminiscent of when Cleveland came to New York early in the 2008-09 season, shortly after the Knicks made a pair of trades that signaled they would be big spenders when LeBron James headlined the class in the summer of 2010.
+The scene was somewhat reminiscent of when Cleveland came to New York early in the 2008-09 season, shortly after the Knicks made a pair of trades that signaled they would be big spenders when LeBron James headlined the class in the summer of 2010.
 Knicks fans were so eager to begin wooing James that Spike Lee even wore a pair of James’ sneakers that night.

 The Knicks didn’t get James, or Dwyane Wade or Chris Bosh, who all decided to team up in Miami.
 They ended up giving a max deal to Amare Stoudemire, who managed an All-Star first season before injuries piled up and limited his effectiveness for the rest of his contract that ate up future cap space and made further deals difficult.